mnishiguchi/About-Me/README.md

 ```

 #### 3. Start the server
-- Run the following node command in the project's directory.
+- Run the following node command in the root directory where index.js resides.
 ```
 node index.js
 ```